How Do You Get Suction Cups To Stick To Windows?

-Step By Step Guide to Permanently Get Suction Cups Sticking To Windows
+Step By Step Guide to Permanently Getting Suction Cups Sticking To Windows

 1. Choose a suitable surface

-A major reason why your heavy-duty suction cup refuses to stick and stays stuck maybe because of the surface you are sticking it to.
-Are you using a curved, round, or rough surface?
+A major reason why your heavy-duty suction cup refuses to stick and stays stuck may be because of the surface you are sticking it to.
+Are you using a curved, round, or rough surface suction cup?
 If the answer is yes, then you need to look for a flat, even surface.

 A glass window or door is suitable especially when the suction pad is to be stuck to class during a glazing activity.
 Some other surfaces suitable for suction cups adhesion are stainless steel, Formica, hard plastic, and mirror.

 Suction cups would not attach easily to porous surfaces because the surface would have some air pockets that would prevent it from bonding perfectly.